 Mesothelioma Cases in Washington

 Washington state ranks at #9 in all of the U.S. for deaths related to asbestos.
-Between the years 1999 and 2013, there were more than 1,500 deaths from mesothelioma or other asbestos-related cancer in the state.
+Between the years 1999 and 2013, more than 1,500 Washington residents died from mesothelioma or other asbestos-related cancers.

 Washington has a mesothelioma death rate of 12.2 per million people, which is significantly higher than the national average.
 Kitsap and Mason Counties have the highest mesothelioma death rates in the state, alongside Stevens, Ferry and Pend Oreille.